 Results for the groundwater samples collected from monitoring wells located northeast of the General Mills site indicated that TCE was detected at a concentration of 3,290 µg/l in a monitoring well located northeast of the former General Mills property.
 The Health Risk Limit (HRL), established by the MDH, is 0.4 µg/l for TCE.
 No drinking water wells have been affected.

-During the winter of 2015-2016 and spring 2017, the MPCA completed a groundwater investigation to identify the source and extent of the TCE contamination in the groundwater.
-TCE was detected in the groundwater at concentrations as high as 2,020 µg/l.
+The MPCA completed several groundwater investigations from 2015-2019 to evaluate the extent of the TCE contamination in the groundwater and to identify potential sources of the contamination.
+TCE was detected in the groundwater at concentrations as high as 5,300 µg/l.
+Additional groundwater investigation is necessary to determine the full extent and magnitude of the groundwater contamination.

 Soil vapor sampling results